supercid/techdocs-wiki-tmp/Tracking-Nosto-with-Google-Analytics.md

 You should have basic knowledge about javascript and GTM in order to use this guide efficiently.

 # Configuration
 GTM must be installed into your store.
-Also make sure the Enchanced Ecommerce is enabled in your GA account.
+Also make sure the Enhanced Ecommerce is enabled in your GA account.

 # Implementation - Nosto